 Care and Feeding is Slate’s parenting recommendation column.
 Have a query for Care and Feeding?
 Submit it right here.

-Expensive Care and Feeding,
+Pricey Care and Feeding,

 Submit your inquiries to Care and Feeding right here.
 It’s nameless!
 (Questions could also be edited for publication.)

-Expensive Care and Feeding,
+Pricey Care and Feeding,